About Cub Scout Pack 396

 The den is the most fundamental unit of Cub Scouting.
 This is the group your Scout will spend most of their time with, and it’s where the Scouting program is primarily delivered.

-It consists of a group of six to eight children of the same age or grade level and gender, working on the same rank together.
+It consists of a group of children of the same age or grade level, working on the same rank together.

 Dens have a den number that stays the same as the Scouts progress through the ranks, so even as Scouts work from Lion to Arrow of Light ranks, their den number doesn’t change.